aahanrathod9/rr9_transcriptomic_analysis/README.md

 2. Run all cells in notebook (Google Drive will prompt a login in order to mount)
     * Colab will install dependencies, mount Google Drive, download the GTF file automatically, and execute all analysis steps.

-Running the full notebook should take a few minutes, depending on network speed for data/file downloads and the amount of tests ran.
+Running the full notebook should take a few hours to complete.

 ---